 Head Coach Susan Ingraham

-Susan is celebrating over 39 years of coaching and teaching swimmers.
-She was named the 2008 USMS Coach of the Year.
-She is an USMS Level III Certified Coach, and has trained several internationally ranked athletes and swimmers.
+Susan is celebrating over 40 years of coaching and teaching swimmers.
+She was named the 2008 USMS National Coach of the Year and the 2017 Jesse Coon Inspirational Award for the South Central Zone.
+She is an USMS Level IV Certified Coach, and has trained several internationally ranked athletes and swimmers.
 She has earned a podium finish at each of the FINA World Championships and Pan American Championships that she has attended since 2007.
-Susan is also the USMS 2010 LCM National Champion in both the 50 and 100 Fly while competing in Puerto Rico.
+Susan is also the 2010 USMS LCM National Champion in both the 50 and 100 Fly while competing in Puerto Rico.
 Susan has a long history of training open water athletes, as well as competing herself.
-She was the 2nd Female Overall at the 2009 Alcatraz Invitational and finished 4th place at the World Championships (3K) in both Italy and Canada.
-Susan, along with her assistant coaches, currently hold several National Postal Relay records, including 10 K Postal swims.
+She was the 2nd Female Overall at the 2009 Alcatraz Invitational and most recently was the gold medalist at both the 2021 USMS Long Distance (5K) National Championships and 2018 Pan American (3K) Championships.
 In 2000, Susan was named the head swim coach for USA Modern Pentathlon National Team, which sent three athletes to the Olympics, including the Women’s Silver Medalist.
-Susan has three sons.
-Chase (34) competed in the 2010 CrossFit World Championships and owns his own gym in Dallas.
-Kyle (32) is the Offensive Coordinator at TLU, following a career as Wide Reciever at Purdue.
-Colton (30) is a Civil Engineering graduate from SMU and Two-time Alcatraz Invitational Champion.
-Corky, her husband of 36 years, is retired, enjoying traveling and the open water.
+Susan and husband Corky have three sons and five grandchildren, enjoy working endless hours in the yard, traveling and the open water.

 Asst.
 Coach Tiitta Elias

-Tiitta has been a MOST Team Coach for 10 years.
-Tiitta has 25 + years of coaching experience which includes age group and masters team coaching in Texas and Finland.
-Tiitta swam for Finnish National Team and and was Finland’s National Champion 1984-1988.
-She was selected for European Championships and World Championships in 1985 and1986.
-She attended University of Houston with full swim scholarship 1989-1992 and graduated with Bachelor's degree in Kinesiology.
-Tiitta attended University of Texas - Pan American 1992-1995 and graduated with Masters in Exercise Science.
-While in Pan Am she was a teaching assistant for swimming and weight training and coached McAllen Swim Club age group swimmers.
-Tiitta is a Level II Certified Masters Coach.
-In 2010, she was recognized as a National Top Ten swimmer for USMS in both Free and Fly.
-Tiitta is married to Pancho, with two sons Panchito (19) and Tero (17).
+Tiitta has been a MOST Team Coach for 17 years and is both an USMS Level III Certified Coach and Adult Learn to Swim Instructor.
+Tiitta has 30+ years of swim coaching experience which includes Age Group and Masters.
+Tiitta swam for the Finnish National Team and was Finland’s National Champion from 1984-1988.
+She was selected for the European Championships and World Championships in 1985 and 1986.
+She attended University of Houston with a full swim scholarship 1989-1992 and graduated with a Bachelor's degree in Kinesiology.
+Tiitta attended University of Texas-Pan American from 1992-1995 and graduated with Masters in Exercise Science.
+While at Pan Am she was the teaching assistant for swimming and weight training coach for the McAllen Swim Club age group swimmers.
+In 2010, she was recognized as a National Top Ten swimmer for USMS in both Free and Fly and has achieved that ranking several times since.
+Tiitta is married to Pancho, with two adult sons, Panchito and Tero.